camme/heos/README.md

     Heos.connect()
         .then(function(heos) {

-            // Get all your players (speakers or groups) return heos.getPlayers();
+            // Get all your players (speakers or groups), this takes some seconds return heos.getPlayers();

         })